ruhan-dave/ICRA_vision/README.md

 If you need to train a model from scratch, you will need to run the `!{command}` line in the colab notebook.
 All code contains clearly commented instructions that you can easily follow.

 ## Screenshots

 Annotating images by drawing boundaries of each object of interest (masks):

 <img width="354" alt="Screen Shot 2022-09-02 at 10 54 03 AM" src="https://user-images.githubusercontent.com/63888029/189072054-734d97ed-2d32-4df2-bb9e-79ac53df4577.png">

+## Model Used and Output

+The model I used was a pre-trained model from the TensorFlow Library Object Detection API model zoo (mask-rcnn).
+This model is not the fastest or the most accurate.
+However, it is the only model that allows for drawing boundary masks over the objects.
+Essentially, it outputs the class (0 or 1) for every pixel in each given image.

+Then, the number of flowers is nothing but the total number of masks drawn over groups of pixels that are identified as 1 (the flower).

 training process: